 These cookies might not have quite those magical powers, but they do have a sweet subtle taste, not too floral, more mysterious and intriguing, livened by a bit of lemon zest.
 They are simple and quick to make.

 1 t vanilla

 2/3 cup sugar

 2 t linden tea (about 2 tea bags)

 Preheat the oven to 375.

 Melt the butter in a small saucepan.
 Let it boil a few minutes till it almost seems to be turning brown.
-Take it off the heat, let it cool a minute or two, and then stir rapidly as you add the butter in a thin stream to the batter.
+Take it off the heat, let it cool a minute or two.

 Use the bit of butter left in the pan to treat the madeleine pan.
 Brush each shell with melted butter.
 Dust some flour in each one.